 Who are the leaders?

-On youth volunteer vacations, crew leaders are Wilderness First Responder (or Wilderness First Aid) and CPR certified and well trained to ensure a fun, safe work environment for the duration of trip.
+On youth volunteer vacations, crew leaders are Wilderness First Aid (or Wilderness First Responder) and CPR certified and well-trained to ensure a fun, safe work environment for the duration of trip.

 What is the age limit?

 The age range is between 14 - 18 years.
 Volunteers on backcountry trips must be at least 15 years old.

 What is WTA looking for in a Youth Vacation volunteer?

 - Able to commit to stay for the full duration of the trip